DerwenAI/ERKG/article/draft.md

 ![network: unlinked records](img/vegas.1.png)

-This shows just the records from the three datasets, loaded into Neo4j.
+This visualization shows just the records from the three datasets, loaded into Neo4j.
 It's not really a graph yet, because it doesn't have any links.

 ```python